 The majority of elderly patients who receive a hip replacement retain the prosthesis for 15 to 20 years, and sometimes for life.
 However, some patients may need one or more revisions of a hip replacement, particularly if the initial hip replacement surgery is performed at a young age and the patient chooses to have a very active physical lifestyle.

-As mentioned above, a hip replacement has a structure that resembles that of a natural hip (a ball and socket).
-For a hip replacement to function well, the ball has to be inside the socket at all times.
-The factors keeping the ball inside the socket are the alignment and fit of the ball and the socket, and the forces generated by the strong muscles and ligaments around the hip joint.
+As mentioned above, a hip replacement implant's structure resembles that of the natural hip (a ball and socket).
+For a hip replacement to function well, the ball must remain inside the socket at all times.
+Two key factors keep the ball inside the socket: (1) the alignment and fit of the ball and the socket, and (2) forces generated by the strong muscles and ligaments around the hip joint.
 A hip replacement is designed to have a large range of motion.
-However, some hip positions or trauma can force the hip ball out of the socket, a condition referred to as dislocation.(Figure 2)
+However, trauma or certain hip positions can force the hip ball out of the socket.
+This condition is called a dislocated hip or hip dislocation.

 Revision surgery is effective in preventing a new dislocation.
 Prior to surgery, the surgeon may request imaging studies to determine the exact position and orientation of the different parts of the replacement.
-One or more parts may need to be re-oriented or completely exchanged during the revision.
+One or more parts may need to be reoriented or completely exchanged during the revision.

 In certain instances, the surgeon may use a device that “captures” the ball inside the socket (called a constrained socket).
 The proper healing of the soft tissues around a revised hip is most important for the success of the operation.
 Therefore, the surgeon may recommend wearing a brace for a few weeks after surgery.
 After surgery, it is important to follow the surgeon’s advice and to refrain from moving the hip into positions that can generate a new dislocation.

-The patient’s immune system will recognize those particles as foreign and generate an immune response (like an allergic reaction).
-A strong reaction to the wear particles can result in the destruction of bone around the hip replacement (a condition called osteolysis).
-If the bone destruction is severe enough, the components of the replaced hip may become loose (Figure 3).
+The parts of a hip replacement which move against one another will slowly wear down during the regular use of the replacement.
+The younger and the more physically active the patient is, the faster the wear.
+Continual, repetitive movement of the mechanical parts causes small pieces of hip prosthesis ("wear particles") to break off.
+Depending on the type of hip replacement, these particles can be made out of plastic, cement, ceramic, or metal.
+A patient’s immune system will recognize these particles as foreign objects (not a natural part of the body) and generate an immune response (like an allergic reaction).
+A strong reaction to the wear particles can result in the destruction of bone tissue around the hip replacement (a condition called osteolysis).
+If the bone destruction is severe enough, the components of the replaced hip may become loose.